 - Be patient.

 - Use well-established techniques for treating separation anxiety.
-The following articles offer good information:
+The following article offers good information:

 - Provide your dog with something mentally and/or physically engaging when you leave home.
 Interactive toys, food puzzles and treat-filled Kong toys are all excellent choices.